falon/ds-repltest/README.md

 `"Checks completed with some errors!
 You can see the results on log or at the web page."`

 Anyway, you can now point to `http://<host>:8080` to see the results with your favourite browser, where `<host>` is the fqdn of the host running **ds-repltet**.

+You can customize the host and port where listen to through the `Web` config var.